Code-Institute-Submissions/Vepp1-cinemary/README.md

 - Deploying to Heroku:
   - Access www.heroku.com.
-  - Click on new and Create New App.
+  - Click on New and Create New App.
   - Choose an App name and a region and Create App.
   - On the Deployment tab, connect to Github and choose the proper repository.
   - Deploy Branch.